DreamerMind/snips-app-onboarding/README.md

 This app recognizes the following intents:

-*   IntentSamples - The user asks the assistant how to call this intent then sample are provided by TTS
+*   IntentSamples - The user asks the assistant how to call this intent then samples are provided by TTS
+*   IntentList - The user asks the assistant list of intents then list is provided by TTS

 ## Copyright